naps-product-sa/ocp4-disconnected-workshop/README.md

 # OpenShift 4 Disconnected Workshop
-This repository houses the labguides for the Red Hat NAPS OpenShift 4 Disconnected workshop.
+This repository houses the lab guides for the Red Hat NAPS OpenShift 4 Disconnected workshop.

 ## Deploy me
 Run this container with `podman`: